OswinLosper/oswin-losper-blog/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    text: >
+      I started my career as a digital designer.
+I made the decision to make a career change to testing.

+      Currently Im a full time Automation Tester at 20fifty.
+We building solutions or thinking about the impact that Cloud Computing and AI has and will continue to have on the world and society.
+20fifty specialises in modern application development and serverless cloud computing.
+Combining human ingenuity + intelligent technology we consistently deliver intelligent, innovative and scalable solutions that work.

-    text: "I started my career as a digital designer. \n\nFew years ago i made the decision to make a career change to testing.\n\nAt the moment I work as a full time Automation Tester at Wyzetalk.\n\na Company that specialising in digital\_employee solutions\_that unleashes the full potential of your entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.\n\na Company that specialising in digital\_employee solutions\_that unleashes the full potential of your entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.\n\nI also worked as a full time Senior Designer at bOnline Ltd, a UK based company, building small to medium sized business websites.\n"
+      Before 20fifty I worked at Wyzetalk, a Company that specialising in digital employee solution that unleashes the potential of an entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.

+      I also worked as a full time Senior Designer at bOnline Ltd, a UK based company, building small to medium sized business websites.

+      In my spare time I enjoy watching Rugby, Football, American Football, hanging out with friends and playing PlayStation.
+The saying less is more is a key inﬂuence in my design and I utilise a very simplistic, minimalist style that effectively portrays my clients needs and expectations.
     media:
       type: ImageBlock
       url: /images/automation.png